dmbarbour/Sirea/README.md

 ### MISCELLANEOUS

 * For distribution.
 State models can be created that are suitable for distribution and replication.
 DHTs, LDAP, and content-addressed networks are possibilities.
+(Distributed state models?
+Cloud Types?)
 * For live programming.
 The "main" behavior can be modified without disturbing state.
 An RDP application is one big, active declaration that can be modified at any time.